tumblr/TMTumblrSDK/README.md

 Built on top of the [JXHTTP](https://github.com/jstn/JXHTTP) networking library.

 ## Getting started
-[CocoaPods](http://cocoapods.org) is the recommended way to add the Tumblr iOS SDK to your project.
+[CocoaPods](http://cocoapods.org) is the recommended way to add TumblrSDK to your project.
 You can simply create a [podfile](https://github.com/CocoaPods/CocoaPods/wiki/A-Podfile) that looks as follows:

     platform :ios, '5.0'